 Boyd Rice is more than a cutting and reined cow horse trainer, he is also a proven all-around horseman and cowboy – important traits in his chosen vocation.
 After years of hard work outside the show pen, it surprised no one when Rice established a successful show career in the Western performance horse industry.
-According to Equi-Stat records, Rice’s lifetime earnings stand at $3,842,817 through June 17, 2011.
+According to Equi-Stat records, Rice’s lifetime earnings stand at over $4 Million.
 Rice rode Nesterote to his first National Cutting Horse Association major event open finals at the 1995 Bonanza Cutting.
 "That was a good horse too," Rice recalled with a grin.
 "I'd like to have him over again."

 In 2001, Rice partnered with Can You Handle It to win the Memphis Futurity, his first major NCHA event championship.
 In addition to previously mentioned accomplishments, Boyd has steadily added to his career credentials, becoming a perennial finalist at NCHA and National Reined Cow Horse Association major events.
 He earned his first NCHA Open Futurity finals slot in 2002 riding Meradas Rockalena.
 The following year he finished seventh in the Futurity on Mighty Joe Merada.
 With his hard work beginning to pay off, Boyd never faltered.
 In fact, he was pursuing additional challenges.